IllFil/API-for-word-definitions/README.md

 ## Authentication

-MyAPI does not require authentication to access its endpoints.
+My API does not require authentication to access its endpoints.

-## API Documentation

-This document provides detailed documentation for the MyAPI.

 ### Endpoints